axllent/silverstripe-image-optimiser/README.md

 Assuming you have the necessary binaries installed, it should "just work" with the default settings once you have flushed your SilverStripe installation.

-If you need to optimise any previously-uploaded images, see `dev/tasks/ImageOptimiser`.
+~~If you need to optimise any previously-uploaded images, see `dev/tasks/ImageOptimiser`.
-This should only be needed once for older images as any new images uploaded will get automatically optimised.
+This should only be needed once for older images as any new images uploaded will get automatically optimised.~~  Currently this has been disabled as it causes corruption due to filehash mismatches (and upgrade issues to >= 4.4.0).
+Once I have thought of a more elgant method I will enable it.
+In the meantime pull requests are welcome.

 For custom optimisation settings, please refer to the [Configuration documentation](docs/en/Configuration.md).